-What is increasingly being referred to as a Creative Health agenda has taken root, and carefully considered clinical settings are being transformed from the alienating and human-unfriendly to places where patients and workers alike might encounter or take part in curated moments of art in all its guises - cultural change happening in real time, in the lives of diverse people.
+What is increasingly being referred to as a creative health agenda has taken root, and carefully considered clinical settings are being transformed from alienating and human-unfriendly to places where patients and workers alike might encounter, or take part in, curated moments of art - cultural change happening in real time, in the lives of diverse people.

-Galleries and museums are communal places of human interaction and hospitals have deeply considered design and human space which offers multiple opportunities to encounter the arts.
+Galleries and museums are communal places of human interaction, and hospitals have deeply considered design and human space which offers multiple opportunities to encounter the arts.
 This merging of context and place is fundamental to our reimagining of what it is we want from the things that have for so long been seen as static and permanent.
-These subtle provocations and calls to action will inevitably be looked back on as being inextricably linked to a period of time associated with pandemic and when a significant shift took place in everyone's relationship to health and society, but perhaps they will also be seen as a signal positive moment when, in the heart of such a bleak period, a shift took place in our relationship to culture, the arts and multiple perspectives of heritage.
-The introduction to Arts Council England's (ACE) new Ten-Year Strategy sets out a vision for a nation of creative people who experience high quality culture but where culture fosters community, is made by and with communities, and is just as present in village halls and the streets where we live as it is in arts centres.
-ACE's renewed vision states that "by 2030, we want England to be a country in which the creativity of each of us is valued and given the chance to flourish, and where every one of us has access to a remarkable range of high-quality cultural experience."
-This is a vision which talks directly to Greater Manchester's ambitious Cultural and Creative Strategy.
-But there are many challenges to embedding the ideas set out in Creative Health across a city-region.
-There is an obvious need to move beyond top-down platitudes to social change, and of course there are other ways of thinking, being and doing through this arts, health and social change agenda - ways that will sometimes jar with any systemic approach and inherited management systems.
-Some of these challenges are about definitions, some are about "ownership" and, inevitably, who gets what resources and when.
-Health is political and the arts are political too, but if we embrace the ideas behind co-design and production which move beyond token gestures towards collaboration - and embed a commitment to this way of working systemically - we're well on the way to success.
-Where there's will to change and people commit to the long-term, transformation will happen.
-There will be challenges to the status quo, and a number of people who have contributed to the thinking behind this narrative have discussed competing priorities across the ten boroughs of Greater Manchester, while soberly reflecting that health and cultural parity in some areas have succeeded in gaining more attention and investment than others.
-Head of Salford's Culture and Place Partnership, Sarie Mairs Slee poetically reflected, that: "if Greater Manchester is a geographic family, and we are ten siblings; and Manchester is the oldest sibling with the birth right - cool - but wouldn't it be great if we acted a little bit more like the Bronte sisters and a little less like the Gallagher brothers?
+These subtle provocations and calls to action will inevitably be looked back on as being inextricably linked to a period of time associated with pandemic, when a significant shift took place in everyone's relationship to health and society.
+But perhaps they will also be seen as a signal positive moment when, in the heart of such a bleak period, a shift took place in our relationship to culture, the arts and multiple perspectives of heritage.

+The introduction to ACE's ten-year strategy for 2020-30 sets out a vision for a nation of creative people who experience high-quality culture.
+This assumes that culture fosters community, is made by and with communities and is just as present in village halls and the streets where we live as it is in arts centres.
+ACE's renewed vision states that "by 2030, we want England to be a country in which the creativity of each of us is valued and given the chance to flourish, and where every one of us has access to a remarkable range of high-quality cultural experience".
+This is a vision which talks directly to GM's ambitious Cultural and Creative Strategy.
+But there are many challenges to embedding the ideas set out in Creative Health across a city region.

+There is an obvious need to move beyond top-down platitudes, and, of course, there are other ways of thinking, being and doing through this arts, health and social change agenda - ways that will sometimes jar with inherited management systems.
+Some of these challenges are about definitions; some are about "ownership" and, inevitably, about who gets which resources and when.
+Health is political, and the arts are political too.
+If we embrace the ideas behind co-design and production which move beyond token gestures towards collaboration - and embed a commitment to this way of working systemically - we'll be well on the way to success.
+Where there's will to change and people commit to the long term, transformation will happen.

+There'll be challenges to the status quo.
+A number of people who've contributed to the thinking behind this narrative discussed competing priorities across the ten boroughs of GM, while soberly reflecting that health and cultural parity in some areas have succeeded in gaining more attention and investment than others.
+Head of Salford's Culture and Place Partnership, Sarie Mairs Slee, poetically reflected, that:

+"Greater Manchester is a geographical family, and we are ten siblings and Manchester is the oldest sibling with the birthright - cool - but wouldn't it be great if we acted a little bit more like the Bronte sisters and a little less like the Gallagher brothers?
 Quality can - and does - come from across the city region.
-If we actually supported each other, imagine what each 'sibling' might be capable of producing.
-And how much stronger the family name would be."
-185
+If we actually supported each other, imagine what each 'sibling' might be capable of producing and how much stronger the family name would be".
+186